 "And I saw a new heaven and a new earth, for the first heaven and the first earth passed away; and the sea no longer is.
 And I John saw the holy city, new Jerusalem, coming down out of Heaven from God, having been prepared as a bride; having been adorned for her husband.
-And I heard a great voice out of heaven saying, Behold, the tent [Gr. "skaynay"] of God with men, and he will reside [Gr. "skay-no-o"] with them, and they will be his people, and God himself will be with them, as their God" (vs. 1-3).
+And I heard a great voice out of heaven saying, Behold, the tent [Gr. "skaynay"] of God is with men, and he will reside [Gr. "skay-no-o"] with them, and they will be his people, and God himself will be with them, as their God" (vs. 1-3).

-This text describes the coming of YEHOVAH God the Father to earth with his holy city after all the various resurrections at the very end of his plan for the salvation of humanity.
-However, He will return to Jerusalem and a new Temple to reside with His people during the Millennium.
+This text describes the coming of YEHOVAH God the Father to earth with his holy city after all the various resurrections at the very end of his plan for the salvation of Israel.
+However, He will return to Jerusalem and a new Temple to reside with His people Israel during the Millennium.
 Again, we see the Greek word "skaynay", which means "tent" or "hut" and is equivalent to the Hebrew word "sakak", from which the word "sukkoth" (shelter) is derived.

 It is obvious that the word "skaynay" is not meant to be a visual description of the holy city within which YEHOVAH God dwells.
 But, it is used as a metaphor to describe a condition of existence that is beyond this physical dimension.

 "And God will wipe away every tear from their eyes; and death shall be no longer, nor mourning, nor out cry, nor pain will be any longer, for the former things are passed away "And the One sitting on the throne said, Behold, I make all things new...To the one thirsting, I will freely give of the fountain of the water of life.
 The one overcoming will inherit all things, and I will be a God to him, and he will be a son to me" (vs. 4-7).